PinaAppleG/CS8803_finalproject/report.md

 The following image shows the results for test case 02.
 This image shows 10 frames before measurements stop and 20 frames after.
 As you can see the graph is turning in the direction of the last few measurements.
 The problem we ran into at this point is that no amount of tuning seemed to correct these wide swings in our predictions.
 The problem with the constant acceleration model is that our robot is very jittery and the acceleration is unfortunatley not very consistent.
 Due to this our UKF did not perform as well as expected.

 ![UKF](https://s3.amazonaws.com/cs8803/ukf_02_small.png)

+Below is a breakdown of how the UFK performed against the various input files.
+Overall the UKF with a Constant Acceleration model failed to perform as well as the constant velocity based model.
+We found that the noise covariance function had a large impact on how well the filter worked in predicting future positions.
+Unfortunatley we ran into trouble with developing a more sophisticated model for the noise covariance.

 | Test File        | Score      |
 | ------------- |:-------------:|